webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - logical storage structure at the highest level of database.
   - e.g. Tablespace `AR_TAB`(accounts receivable tables) is created.
 All tables related to 'accounts receivable' will be stored under this tablespace.
   - `SYSTEM`, `SYSAUX`, and `TEMP` are mandatory table spaces.
+  - `SYSTEM` tablespace is used for the data dictionary only, `SYSAUX` should only be used for oracle created tablespaces.
   - `SELECT tablespace_name, file_name FROM dba_data_files ORDER BY tablespace_name;` // view tablespaces.
   - ![tablespace creation](img/tablespace_creation.PNG)
   - ![database](img/database.PNG)